afrmwyattmeng/k8s-alerts-rollback-tools/README.md

    - Verifies configuration changes
    - Rebuilds all affected deployables
    - Applies ConfigMaps to clusters
-   - Includes dry-run mode for safety

 2. **apply_alerts_configmaps_only.sh**
    - Quick recovery script
    - Assumes git revert and rebuild are complete
    - Only handles ConfigMap application to clusters
    - Faster for emergency recovery

-### Documentation

-- **docs/rollback_strategy.txt** - Detailed explanation of the rollback process and why each step is necessary

 ## Usage